How to Enhance Appearance of Your KB Using CSS

 4. Make the change and click OK.

-Here are some web-safe font options to COPY and PASTE :
+Here are some web-safe font options for COPY and PASTE :

 • font-family: Verdana, Geneva, sans-serif